 MAF-based SAEF, MAF-based ESPrim, and MAF-based ESData protection options, with the certificate used for authentication of the Enrolee to the MAF.
 The MAF would authenticate using its own certificate chaining to a provisioned trust anchor CA certificate.

 The oneM2M specifications also support provisioning of credentials using the device configuration mechanisms specified in oneM2M TS-0022 [57], and pre-provisioning; that is, provisioning using means other than a Remote Security Provisioning Framework.
 The method for pre-provisioning can be deployment dependent.
 Interoperable frameworks enabling pre-provisioning are described in annex D for UICC and in Annex L for independent hardware based secure environments supporting asymmetric cryptography.

+IBC credentials (ID, SSK, PVT, KPAK) including: an ID which is the identity of the Enrolee, a Secret Signing Key (SSK), a corresponding Public Validation Token (PVT) and a KMS Public Authentication Key (KPAK).
+These credentials can be used for:

+Securing communication directly with other Nodes or CSEs or AEs using IBC-Based SAEF.
+The other Nodes or CSEs or AEs would derive a shared secret from their respective SSK, their respective peers’ ID and peers’ PVT together with the KPAK.

 NOTE: The RSPFs are specified to provide an interoperable interface for Field Domain entities to interact with an MEF.
 Use of the specified RSPFs are recommended for use by Field Domain entities because they have been reviewed by the security experts of oneM2M.
 The RSPFs can also be used by Infrastructure Domain entities (Nodes, AEs, CSEs and MAFs) for interacting with an MEF.
 It is expected that the MEF may include additional “backend” interfaces, not specified by oneM2M, for coordination of information with administrating stakeholders and MAF Service Providers.

 -----------------------End of change 2---------------------------------------------